idealius/transpose_covid_timeseries/readme.md

 - Fixed rare bug with extra ghost column being added during contact tracing processing

 ### Superficial Bugs
-Bonaire and surrounding islands interpreted incorrectly due to a comma within its label.

 US territories like Guam, Virgin Islands, etc. aren't accounted for correctly because they lack population table data.

 A full list of territories with population data that isn't cross-referenced correctly with COVID-19 data is outputted during processing and listed below in the limitations section below.

-Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lattitude and longitude
+Lat and Lon are taken from the first unique country, state, or county which may be an undesirable region / county's lattitude and longitude

 ### Potential Enhancements
-Add saving rates and totals to each case/death output file (9/19/20 I decided to just duplicate the scripts because it seemed more timely)
+Add saving rates and totals to each case/death output file (9/19/20 I decided to just duplicate the scripts because it required less coding at the time)

 Add scripts for county (not count**r**y) rate conversion / transposing